Experience Northern Ontario's leading film industry conference.

 Panel Discussions & Networking

-All Cinema Summit panel discussions will be livestreamed for online viewing.
-Check back on the day of a given panel to access the broadcast link.
+All Cinema Summit panel discussions will be livestreamed for online viewing, courtesy of Points North Media.

 CINEMA SUMMIT: OPENING RECEPTION